 Let me just admit that plants make me happy.
 IMO there’s no better gift than a live plant.
 Maybe it’s because I live alone and they’re living things.
 Or maybe it’s because my mom has a green thumb and she always surrounded us with plants while growing up.
 Whatever the reason, plants make me happy.

 There’s a reason I’m discussing plants today.
 I have really been enjoying the cooler fall weather lately.
 However, it’s a reminder that winter is on the way.
 Because the cold weather tends to increase my pain, I’m not as active during the winter months and I get the winter blues.
 In short, I’m stuck indoors way more than I want to be.
 This year, I’m working on turning that around ahead of time by surrounding myself with greenery from house plants.
-I’ve made some different types of living walls (and have more planned) and I’d like to share one in particular with you today.
-Be sure to bookmark my site because I will be sharing them all and plant info related posts over the winter months.
+I’ve made some different types of planted walls (and have more planned) and I’d like to share one in particular with you today.
+Be sure to bookmark my site because I will be sharing them all and plant info-related posts over the winter months.

 The first wall I created was so easy, anyone can do it (if you can spray paint).
 In fact, it will probably be one of the easiest D.I.Y. projects you’ll tackle this year.
 It’s that simple.